farhadamjady/any-length/README.md

 # Any Length
-Return length of any type.
+This module returns length of any type.

 ## Install